BahmaniAlireza/anycast-bgp-dns/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/BahmaniAlireza/anycast-bgp-dns?style=social)

 # Project Goal:
-The purpose of creating this project is to show the capability of BGP-ANYCAST network.
+The purpose of creating this project is to show the capability of BGP-ANYCAST network and PowerDNS.

 # Requirments:
 1- vagrant